wszramkowska/ToolsandProduction/Development Commentary.md

 ### Video Demonstration
 - Embed a video or provide a link to a recorded demonstration of your project in action.
 - The video should showcase key features, functionality, and any unique elements of your project.
 - Include a brief commentary or text overlay in the video to explain the different aspects of your project as they are shown.

+The video plays through the Summer level which was the final and longest level in the game.
+Due to time constraints the level designers were unable to polish the audio, which throws off the balance of the sounds in the game.
+The flame throwers specifically were much louder than the other sounds, distracting from some of the gameplay.
+It also appears some of the wrong sound attenuations were used which caused a persistent oil dropping sound throughout the level which I am unsure if it was intentional.

+However I did my best to provide audio for each level in the time that I was given.
+Although the sound balance is off, I think with a bit of polish the atmosphere of the level would greatly improve.

-## Reflection (Suggested Word Count 500)
+## Reflection

 ### Research Effectiveness